JialinXin/wps-function-poc/README.md

 ### Using the WebPubSub output binding

-For single message request, customer could bind to a target operation related data type to send the service request.
+For single message request, customer could bind to a target operation related data type to send the request.

 ```cs
 [FunctionName("message")]